 Here are three common accidents involving electric bikes:

-Traditionally, the bike lanes are there for bicyclists, and that does apply to an electric bicycle.
-However, pedestrians can still be injured because the e-bikes are faster.
-In heavy traffic areas, such as Venice Boardwalk, Venice Beach Bike Path, and Santa Monica Beach Bike Path, there could be a disaster.
+Traditionally, the bike lanes are there for bicyclists, and that does apply to electric bicycles.
+However, pedestrians can still be injured because e-bikes are faster.
+There could be a disaster in heavy traffic areas, such as Venice Boardwalk, Venice Beach Bike Path, and Santa Monica Beach Bike Path.

 If the rider is at fault for the e-bike accident and injures another bicyclist or pedestrian, their renter’s or homeowner’s insurance might cover the damages.
 However, if they don’t have a policy through an insurance company, or they hit and run, uninsured motorist coverage should cover that if the injury victim has it.

 However, scooter companies might also be liable for damages if there was a mechanical defect that shouldn’t have happened.
-In these cases, it might be helpful to have an accident lawyer on your side to provide personalized attention and help you understand the rules on e-bikes.
+In these cases, having an accident lawyer on your side might be helpful to provide personalized attention and help you understand the rules on e-bikes.

-The California Vehicle Code, 312.5(a), fully defines electric bicycles.
+The California Vehicle Code 312.5(a) fully defines electric bicycles.
 Like bicycle riders and motorcyclists, E-bikers riders have no seat belts, airbags, or metal vehicle body to protect the occupant in a barrier or cage.
-Generally, electric scooters and e-bikes have an electric motor and are part of a three-tier system, depending on speed capabilities.
+Generally, electric scooters and e-bikes have electric motors and are part of a three-tier system, depending on speed capabilities.

 These tiers include:

-Class 1 E-Bikes – These are pedal-assist options, so the bike features a motor that gives assistance while the rider’s pedaling.
-It doesn’t help once the bike gets up to 20 MPH, though.
+- Class 1 E-Bikes – These are pedal-assist options, so the bike features a motor that gives assistance while the rider pedals.
+However, it doesn’t help once the bike gets up to 20 MPH.